Izodine/filemaker-data-api/README.md

     * FmSort: build the sort parameters
     * FmPortal: build the portal parameters
     * FmScript: build the script parameters
-    * FMQuery: build find requests
+    * FmFind: build find requests
 * FmResponse: retrieve the result from the FileMaker Data API
 * FmData: parse records from the results
 * FmRecord: parse a record's field and portal data